EfratShimron/TED/README.md

 Demonstration for Temperature Monitoring in MR-guided-HIFU scans
 -----------------------------------------------------------------------------------------
-Temporal Differences (TED) [1] Compressed Sensing is a dynamic MRI method that enables reconstruction from sub-sampled k-space data.
+Temporal Differences (TED) Compressed Sensing is a dynamic MRI method that enables reconstruction from sub-sampled k-space data.
+The TED paper is here: https://onlinelibrary.wiley.com/doi/abs/10.1002/nbm.4352

 TED assumes that k-space data is fully acquired in the baseline time frame (t=0), and reconstructs k-space data in later time frames.
 Here, TED is implemented for temperature estimation from MR-guided-HIFU acquisitions [1].

 TED is more general and can be applied to other dynamic MRI applications (such as cardiac MRI).

 If you find a cool implementation - let us know!

  ============================================